ida-arbeitszeit/workers-control/docs/coding_guidelines.rst

 instantiate the ``BusinessObject`` with subtypes of its dependencies for testing purposes::

-  from arbeitszeit import BusinessObject, DatetimeService, Translator from arbeitszeit.injector import AliasProvider, Binder, Injector, Module from tests import FakeDatetimeService, FakeTranslator
+  from workers_control.core import BusinessObject, DatetimeService, Translator from workers_control.core.injector import AliasProvider, Binder, Injector, Module from tests import FakeDatetimeService, FakeTranslator

   class TestModule(Module):